Lloyd D. Newell

-Lloyd David Newell (born 1956) is an American journalist, announcer, and author.
-He was the host of Music and the Spoken Word, the oldest weekly nationwide radio broadcast in the United States.
-He is also a professor of religion and family life at Brigham Young University (BYU).
-He was previously an anchor for CNN and WSEE-TV.
-He is a descendant of Susannah Stone Lloyd, a member of the Willie Handcart company.
+Lloyd David Newell (born 1956) is an American journalist, university professor, author, and announcer.
+He is best-known for the thirty-three years as host of Music and the Spoken Word, the oldest weekly nationwide radio broadcast in the United States.
+Born into the Church of Jesus Christ of Latter-day Saints (LDS Church), he is a descendant of Susannah Stone Lloyd, a member of the Willie handcart company.